Variational Linearized Laplace Approximation for Bayesian Deep Learning: Experiments

 Finally, the left table in Figure~\ref{fig:fmnist} displays the results on FMNIST.
 Here, VaLLA excels in prediction accuracy and provides the best uncertainty estimates in terms of NLL and the Brier score.
 Although it does not perform as well in terms of ECE, the differences are small.
 VaLLA also achieves the best results in OOD-AUC.
 Figure~\ref{fig:fmnist} (right) shows VaLLA holds better performance in terms of ECE and NLL as the test images' corruption increases (rotation level), indicating the greater robustness of VaLLA's predictive distribution.

 \paragraph{CIFAR10 and ResNet.} Various ResNets architectures are used, and the corresponding pre-trained models are those of \citet{deng2022accelerated} (accessible \href{https://github.com/chenyaofo/pytorch-cifar-models}{here}).
-Table~\ref{fig:resnet} shows ACC, NLL and ECE for each method, including LLA variants and a mean-field VI approach \citep{deng2023bayesadapter}.
+Table~\ref{fig:resnet} shows ACC, NLL and ECE for each method, including LLA variants, a mean-field VI approach \citep{deng2023bayesadapter}, fine-tuned SNGP \citep{liu2023simple} and \citet{immer2021improving}'s approach of using the GP interpretation of LLA and a random subset of \(500\) instances from the training set (GP-Subset).
+For the latter, we used as the prior parameter the weight decay value used when training the MAP solution, \(\sigma_0^2 = 0.04\), which is the one suggested by \citet{immer2021improving}.
+Finally, we did not scale the prior by the subset size, as it resulted in worse results.
+For this experiment, VaLLA is trained for \(40.000\) iterations or until Early-Stopping raises.
 Since we use the same pre-trained models, the results of all other methods are consistent with those reported by \citet{deng2022accelerated}.
 VaLLA with \(M_\beta=100\) outperforms other methods in most cases, always being either the best or second-best method.
 Figure~\ref{fig:resnet_corruptions} shows the NLL on the perturbed test set with 5 increasing levels of \(19\) image corruptions \citep{deng2022accelerated}.
 Each box-plot summarizes the test NLL for each intensity level across all $19$ corruptions.
 The results again highlight VaLLA's robust predictive distribution, achieving also lower NLL compared to the other methods.